 “I need to do this.
 Let’s go.”
 She said with determination in her eyes.

 “Do you mind if you pack your bag first?”
 Grace asked.

-Tasha shook her head and apologised before going back to grabbing the supplies that laid around her satchel.
+Tasha shook her head and apologized before going back to grab the supplies that lay around her satchel.

 “I am ready.
 Let’s cause some chaos.”